 Two-color pattern stick patterns created on the rigid heddle loom

-We’ll start on Monday by warping our loomS.
+New arrivals check in at 9.
+We’ll start on Monday by warping our looms.
 We’ll use smooth commercial wool yarn in contrasting colors of your choice (we’ll contact you in advance for your color choices).
 The plain wool yarn will allow us to focus (both figuratively and literally) on technique and build basic skills.

 Plain weave doesn’t have to be plain!
 We’ll explore the many possibilities of color and pattern, using our 2-color warp to produce 6 different patterns using only plain weave and 2 colors.